 The mission of the QCAWC is to operate a shelter for homeless animals, to offer a spay and neuter program, and provide humane education.
 We are the only full-service, no-kill shelter serving the Quad-Cities area.
+We are a 501 (c)(3) Non-Profit and rely solely on donations.
+Donate NOW>

 We always have great cats and dogs available for adoption!
 Sometimes we have kittens, puppies, and small animals as well.